 Then came the big moment, Bram said he would take the next warm shower he could get his hands on.
 It was only 4 o'clock so we still had enough time to cycle some more.
-At that moment I wasn't getting frost-bite just yet.
-Although I knew that if we would continue we would have to cycle through the rain for several more hours, maybe shower, and then lie in our bivy bags in the rain.
-Then we wouldn't be able to sleep much and if we were lucky dry our clothes tomorrow morning.
+At that time I wasn't getting frostbite just yet.
+Although I knew that if we continued, we would have to cycle through the rain for several more hours, maybe shower, and then lie in our bivy bags in the rain.
+Then we wouldn't be able to sleep much and if we were lucky, dry our clothes tomorrow morning.

 In the bathroom in the hotel

-The mirrors condensed right away because of all the moisture
+The mirrors condensed right away due to all the moisture

-I put all my wet clothes in the bag including the cycling shorts I had in my panniers.
-I had wore all my clothes in the rain, so now everything I had with me was both wet and in that bag.
+I put all my wet clothes in the bag, including the cycling shorts I had in my panniers.
+I had worn all my clothes in the rain, so now everything I had was wet and in that bag.
 Bram only had two pairs of dry underwear left.
 The bag with clothes left the room.
-To not be naked I put a towel around me.
+I put a towel around me to not be naked.
 We put our damp mattresses and sleeping bags out to dry.

 After we had showered we couldn't do anything but rest in the room.
-After all we couldn't leave without clothes.
-It would have been really ironic if we now had to stay locked in the room until the next morning without any food.
+After all, we couldn't leave without clothes.
+It would have been ironic if we had to stay locked in the room until the following day without any food.
 Around 8:30 the owner knocked on our door.
 She had washed our clothes.
 I also got my keys and pocket knife back all cleaned.
 She told us to hurry if we still wanted to eat.

 Then the next dilemma followed.
 Our shoes were still wet.
 We had to choose between eating in wet shoes or going down wearing only socks.
 We did the last.
 Because we only had 10 euros left we first asked if we could pay by card.
-If we couldn't we wouldn't have enough money to pay for food.
-Fortunately we could and the food was great.
-We had gnocchi with tomatoes and basilicum sauce, then lamb and potatoes with bacon, and lastly fruit for dessert.
-Because we hadn't had a decent meal in days everything tasted even better.
+We wouldn't have enough money to pay for food if we couldn't.
+Fortunately, we could and the food was excellent.
+We had gnocchi with tomatoes and basilicum sauce, lamb and potatoes with bacon, and fruit for dessert.
+Because we hadn't had a decent meal in days, everything tasted even better.